AnimaTardeb/Meiogenix-UGDR/README.md

 ## UGDR ##

 UGDR analyzes the alleles variation and identify regions of recombination in yeasts.
 This script compares two vcf files and plot the recombination profile.
+> Note: the depth of the base across the samples is now a parameter that the user can change to adapt it to their sequencing depth.
+In this example we are running UGDR with a DP = 200 (-c 200)

 ### Run UGDR ###